saifas-jekyll/saifas-ssg-jekyll-ixolist-marketing/contents/pages/home.md

 # services buttons
 offering: Offering
 community: Community
-emission: Emission
+minting: Minting
 bank: Bank
 enterprise: Enterprise

 # services descriptions
 offering-description: Creating and managing campaigns
 bank-description: Management of financial operations
-emission-description: Register of jurisdictions and their management
+minting-description: Register of jurisdictions and their management
 enterprise-description: Information and management of organizations<br> or companies related to your business or projects
 community-description: Personal profiles and user settings<br> for account management